You’ve heard it many times before.

 Big Data is important in content creation.
 It examines and analyzes what people say about a topic, which helps you turn that data into useful advice.

-For example, while most bloggers, content marketers, internet marketers and digital information marketers were busy debating what makes content go viral, Jonah Berger, an associate professor of marketing, wrote a book called Contagious: Why Things Catch On.
+For example, while most bloggers, content marketers, internet marketers and digital information marketers were busy debating what makes content go viral, Jonah Berger, an associate professor of viral marketing, wrote a book called Contagious: Why Things Catch On.

 It became a New York Times bestseller because of the enormous amount of data that was collected, analyzed and tested.
 People all over the world now trust the insights in the book because of the data involved.